- People with cancer, heart, lung, kidney diseases

 “Health” is a state of complete physical, mental and social well-being, and accordingly, “healthcare” is the culmination of decisions and actions which deal with illness in a way that allows people to get the most out of life, on their terms.

+For a variety of reasons, primary care physicians aren’t always able to spend the time with you that you would like.
+In addition, if you’re seeing more than one doctor, your health records and medications might be uncoordinated.
+This is often referred to as “fragmentation.”
 The result is that decision-making falls on your shoulders, and your family’s shoulders, and you are already overwhelmed by having to deal with your illness.
 The Care Guide removes the enormous stress that comes with not knowing which way to turn.
 They integrate information coming from numerous sources, they help you figure out what’s most important, and guide you towards care that is best for you and your life goals.

-The Personal Health Story is a short, organized summary of your health status.
+The Health Story is a short, organized summary of your health status.
 It serves as the basis for your unique plan for wellness.

-In addition to your health history, current diagnoses, medications, and any proposed treatments, the Personal Health Story includes information about familial, cultural and social aspects of your life that might affect your health and well-being.
+In addition to your health history, current diagnoses, medications, and any proposed treatments, the Health Story includes information about familial, cultural and social aspects of your life that might affect your health and well-being.
 It is a holistic view of who you are.

-Even if you don’t currently have a serious health situation, putting a Personal Health Story in place is a worthwhile thing to do.
+Even if you don’t currently have a serious health situation, putting a Health Story in place is a worthwhile thing to do.
 Should a health event occur in the future, you would be ahead of the game.

-In addition to having strong clinical skills and broad experience, our physician Care Guides importantly connect with what they see as a worthy cause — helping individuals get just the kind and amount of care they need and desire when facing illness.
-For Curadux Care Guides, it’s about returning to the primary reason they entered medicine — to care for unique individuals in challenging times.
+In addition to having strong clinical skills and broad experience, our Care Guides importantly connect with what they see as a worthy cause — helping individuals get just the kind and amount of care they need and desire when facing illness.
+For Care Guides, it’s about returning to the primary reason they entered medicine — to care for unique individuals in challenging times.